Reviews You Can Rely On

 Conclusion

-Since most women sleep colder than men and have different anatomy, manufacturers have created pads specific to these qualities, sometimes calling a product "women's" and sometimes creating a product that comes in a variety of sizes, one being the most ideal for the average woman.
+Since most women sleep colder than men and have different anatomy, a handful of manufacturers have created pads specific to these qualities.
 This review is here to help you find the pad that is the most comfortable, light, compact, and/or durable, depending on your specific needs.
 We want you to have all the necessary information to make the right choice for your next trip sleeping out on the ground.
 Whether ice fishing in the Yukon or sleeping on the beach in Baja, you'll find the best option in one of these products we've reviewed.
+Have fun out there!

 Jessica Haist